Phone: 888-513-5303 | Mo. - Fr. 8:30am - 5pm PST

 Ten sheets of decal transfer paper.

-Written instructions for creating your decals, applying them and firing in your kiln.
+Written instructions for creating your unique decals, applying them and firing in your kiln.

-Decal paper, also called transfer paper, works exclusively with HP and Canon B&W laser printers to put any image you can create or find on any piece of pottery.
+Decal paper, or transfer paper, works exclusively with HP and Canon B&W laser printers to put any image you can create or find on any piece of pottery.

 You only need 3 things to fire on your own decal images: An HP or Canon Black and White laser printer, Fired-On Images Transfer Paper, and access to a kiln.